OpenEvalProject/evals/manuscripts/elife-69298/v2/manuscript.md

 To understand the associations between birthweight and environmental variables, we focused on exposure during gestation.
 As the DHSs did not record the specific duration of gestation, we utilized the 9-month average preceding the birth month as exposure time during pregnancy.

-## Study design
+### Study design

 To evaluate the association between fire-sourced PM2.5 and birthweight, we applied a sibling-matched case–control study, similar to our previous work (Xue et al., 2021b; Xue et al., 2021c; Xue et al., 2021c; Xue et al., 2019).
 We defined the descendants of the same mother as a family group of matched siblings and compared birthweights within each group.
 The family-level baseline birthweight (defined as the mean birthweight within each group) can be affected by many complex factors, including genetics, socioeconomic position, and quality of local medical services, which can be difficult to measure.
 We matched the mothers to control for those unmeasured confounders in the study design.
 A sibling-matched case–control design is a simple, robust, and cost-efficient method, particularly for large population data with potential heterogeneity (Colley et al., 2019; Curtis, 1997).

 We extracted the females with at as least two valid records of newborns from all available individual DHSs.
 Each valid record was defined using the following inclusion criteria: (1) a valid birthweight, (2) a record of the GPS coordinates, (3) a valid birthdate, and (4) valid environmental exposure values (some of the satellite-based PM2.5 estimates were not available for some locations, such as small islands).
 Finally, our dataset assembled 113 individual surveys from 54 countries (Figure 1) and included 227,948 newborns classified into 109,137 groups according to their mothers.

-## Statistical analyses
+### Statistical analyses

 According to the sibling-matched method, we used a fixed-effects regression model to evaluate the associations between fire-sourced PM2.5 and LBW or VLBW.
-The model was specified as(4)yi,j∼xi,jβ+zi,j+Θi
+The model was specified as

+$$
+y_{i,j}∼x_{i,j}\beta+z_{i,j}+Θ_{i}
+$$

 where the subscripts i and j denote the indices of the mother-affiliated group and child, respectively; xi,j denotes the concentration of fire-sourced PM2.5; zi,j denotes the adjusted covariates; yi,j denotes the outcome variable; and θi is a nuisance parameter for the fixed effect to control for group-specific unmeasured confounders.
 The model was specified as Gaussian regression when setting yi,j as the birthweight and as logit regression when setting yi,j as the logit-transformed probability of LBW or VLBW.
 The adjusted covariates included maternal age; child sex; multiple births; non-fire-sourced PM2.5; spline terms of birth order (with 5 degrees of freedom [DF]), of temperature (3 DF), of humidity (3 DF), of the calendar year (5 DF), and of the monthly index (4 DF); and a spatiotemporal effect parameterized by the interaction between country and calendar year.
 The nonlinear effects of month and year controlled for the seasonal periodic variation and long-term trend in child health, respectively.
 The spatiotemporal effect captured country-specific trends.
 The association between birthweight and LFS was evaluated by the regression coefficient β for 1 μg/m3 increases in fire-sourced PM2.5.
 The association with LBW or VLBW was evaluated by excess risk [ = (1 – exp(β)) × 100%] for a 1 μg/m3 increase in fire-sourced PM2.5.
 All environmental exposures were quantified using the same time window.
 The major time window was the 9 months before birth.
 We also calculated the alternative exposure indicator as an average during the 3 or 6 months preceding birth.

 In sensitivity analyses, we first derived the lag-distributed model to explore how the association varied during the exposure time window.
 As the specific duration of gestation was not recorded, before actual data analysis, we utilized the 9-month average preceding the birth month as the major exposure time window.
 After conducting the major analysis, we re-estimated the effects of fire-sourced PM2.5 on birthweight change, LBW, or VLBW, by different time windows using the lag-distributed model.
 Next, subpopulation-specified associations were estimated using interaction analyses to detect potential heterogeneity.
 Third, we developed nonlinear associations by replacing the linear term of fire-sourced PM2.5 using a set of thin-plate spline functions.
 Fourth, to examine potential recall bias, we estimated the associations by strata of the durations from birth to survey time (the duration is defined as recall period in this study).
 We assumed a shorter recall period indicated for a lower likelihood of outcome misclassification.
 Fifth, to test whether the estimated associations were attributable to LFS exposure or other direct damage related to landscape fires (e.g., destroying human habitats), we derived an indicator for the transported fire-sourced PM2.5, according to a satellite image of the burned area (MCD64A1, https://lpdaacsvc.cr.usgs.gov/appeears/).
 The fire-sourced PM2.5 at the pixels with the zero-burned area during gestation were defined as smoke transported from other locations.
 The associations with transported fire-sourced PM2.5 could be indicative of the effect of LFS exposure via the inhalation pathway.

 Family-level baseline birthweight and the correlated gestation length can be determined by factors such as genetics and socioeconomic level, which may also affect the association between the within-group change in birthweight and LFS exposure.
 The fixed-effects regression models actually infer an association by examining the coherence between derivation of individual-level birthweight from the family-level mean (i.e., the expected birthweight given a specific family) and the corresponding exposure.
 To show that, we defined the family-level baseline birthweight as yi.
 Equation (4) was equivalently transformed as Δyi,j = (yi,j − yi) ~ xi,j β+ zi,jγ + (θi − yi), where (θi − yi) is viewed as a new nuisance parameter θi*.
 The nature of fixed-effects model made it possible to explore how the effect of fire-sourced PM2.5 varied according to family-level mean birthweight.
-Accordingly, we derived a baseline-varying association model as follows:(5)△yi,j∼f(yi)xi,j+zi,jy+Θi∗
+Accordingly, we derived a baseline-varying association model as follows:

+$$
+△y_{i,j}∼f(y_{i})x_{i,j}+z_{i,j}y+Θ_{i}^{∗}
+$$

 All analyses were performed in R (version 4.0.2; The R Foundation for Statistical Computing, Vienna, Austria).
 Inference for the fixed-effects models was performed using the fixest package.
 The lag-distributed effect was parameterized using the dlnm package, and the thin-plate splines for the nonlinear association and baseline-varying effect were parameterized using the mgcv package.
 Source data for figures and R codes for the epidemiological models are documented in Source code 1.

 ## Results

-## Descriptive summary
+### Descriptive summary

 Among the 227,948 livebirths analyzed from 54 LMICs, there were 109,137 groups of siblings who were matched to their mothers.
 Each group had an average of 2.13 (standard deviation [SD] 0.36) livebirths.
 Approximately half of the livebirths were from Sub-Saharan Africa and one-quarter from South Asia.
 The mean birthweight was 3,082 (SD 724) g.
 There were 31,854 LBW births and 2,912 very low birthweight (VLBW) births.
 More statistics on the analyzed livebirths are shown in Supplementary file 1b.